jchiang4/dginstall/azureapp/README.md

 Docker User Name (provided by Docgility)
 Docker Password (provided by Docgility)

 1 - Create an Azure Kubernetes Cluster.
 For node pools, select VMs with at least 16GB Memory (32 GB is preferred).
 Note the cluster name and resource group to enter into the script.
+Also, for this script, select Azure CNI Node Subnet for networking.

 2 - Run ./installapp.sh and enter the information above.